flittle8/cupper/content/patterns/updating-to-epub3.md

 +++
+title = "Updating EPUB 2 to EPUB 3"
-title = "My First Pattern File" tags = ["example tag", "another tag"]
+tags = ["example tag", "another tag"] weight = 2
 +++

 You can just write **markdown** here.
 But don't forget there are lots of shortcodes to help you with writing and showing off code too.
 See [the documentation for **Cupper**](https://thepaciellogroup.github.io/cupper/) for full details.